Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 ### Other browsers
 Just search the web on how to open separate instances of that browser and track one character per instance.<br>

-!!! warning "Live kill-stream"
+!!! warning "Live kill-stream may fail"
     When running multiple instances with zKill livestream enabled the service may stop working for you would send too many requests from the same IP-address.
 I recommend using it only on one instance.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNzIwOTUyOSw0MTI1NDc1ODMsLTk1Mj
+eyJoaXN0b3J5IjpbNTI2ODI2NjEyLDE2MTcyMDk1MjksNDEyNT
-I2NTgwMSwtODAxNzA3NTg3LC0yMTI5Mzg5MzQxLC0xODg5NDA3
+Q3NTgzLC05NTIyNjU4MDEsLTgwMTcwNzU4NywtMjEyOTM4OTM0
-MjI1LC00NTcxNzQxNDksMzE1MzkyNjc5LDEzNTQ1NDI5NjYsNz
+MSwtMTg4OTQwNzIyNSwtNDU3MTc0MTQ5LDMxNTM5MjY3OSwxMz
-IwOTAzMDIzLC0xNzY5Mzk0MDg4LDgyNzgwNjgyNywxODgwMDAx
+U0NTQyOTY2LDcyMDkwMzAyMywtMTc2OTM5NDA4OCw4Mjc4MDY4
-OCwxODkyOTI2MDgsLTQyMTQ1NTI5OCwxMDY0MTEzNzksLTEyOD
+MjcsMTg4MDAwMTgsMTg5MjkyNjA4LC00MjE0NTUyOTgsMTA2ND
-M1MzUwOTcsLTc3MDkzNjg0MCw2MDc1NjQ0NywtMjEwMzc3NTg2
+ExMzc5LC0xMjgzNTM1MDk3LC03NzA5MzY4NDAsNjA3NTY0NDdd
-M119
+fQ==
 -->